hummcs7749/ece497/hw01/ReadMe.md

+I have completed all of steps one through six, although I have had some trouble using cloud nine.

+Etch-a-sketch Notes
 This directory contains the sketch.c file used to complete homework one. sketch.c is called with the variables for height and width in the format